-The petitioner states that, "(t)he soils are unique to this triangle of rugged, timber-covered ridgetop area and have been shown to be distinct from the surrounding area's soils.
-Climatically, this area sits entirely within the Coastal Zone and receives the cooling influences of the Pacific Ocean which surround these ridges and peaks with fog, making these ridges into cool, sunsoaked islands in the sky.
-The 'Mendocino Ridge' also receives a significantly greater amount of annual rainfall than the surrounding areas."
+The soils are unique to this triangle of rugged, timber-covered ridge-top area and have been shown to be distinct from the surrounding area's soils.

+Climatically, this area sits entirely within the Coastal Zone and receives the cooling influences of the Pacific Ocean which surround these ridges and peaks with fog, making these ridges into what the petitioner calls "cool, sunsoaked islands in the sky."
+The "Mendocino Ridge" viticultural area also receives a significantly greater amount of annual rainfall than the surrounding areas.

-The petitioner further asserts that the soils within the proposed "Mendocino Ridge" viticultural area have been identified by the Soil Conservation Service in a National Cooperative Soil Survey, a joint effort of the United States Department of Agriculture and other Federal agencies, State agencies including the Agricultural Experiment Stations and local agencies.
+The soils within the "Mendocino Ridge" viticultural area have been identified by the Soil Conservation Service in a National Cooperative Soil Survey, a joint effort of the United States Department of Agriculture and other Federal agencies, State agencies including the Agricultural Experiment Stations and local agencies.

-According to the petitioner, the proposed area is dominated by timber type soils and is clearly separated from surrounding soils at the proposed "Mendocino Ridge" boundary.
+The area is dominated by timber type soils and is clearly separated from surrounding soils at the "Mendocino Ridge" boundary.
 To the west is the Pacific Ocean.
-To the northeast are the fertile alluvial valley soils of the Anderson Valley and to the southeast are the upland grass range soils of the Yorkville area.
+To the northeast are the fertile alluvial valley soils of the Anderson Valley and to the southeast are the upland grass range soils of the

+Yorkville area.
 To the south is the county line and the Sonoma Coast Appellation.

-Moreover, the petitioner states that the proposed "Mendocino Ridge" viticultural area is dominated by soils that fall into the general soil category of Ustic-isomesic type soils.
+Moreover, the "Mendocino Ridge" viticultural area is dominated by soils that fall into the general soil category of Ustic-isomesic type soils.
 These soils lie mainly between 500 feet and 2000 feet elevation within the zone of coastal influence.
 The soil does receive some moisture added by the tree canopy which causes water to precipitate from the fog.
 However, the fog influence is less pronounced at the upper elevations.
 It is less dense and does not blanket this zone as frequently as at the lower elevations.
 The soils are dry for part of the summer and there is little variation between summer and winter soil temperatures at 20 inches of depth.
 Redwood is the most reliable indicator of this zone.
-Redwood can often comprise from 15 to 50 percent of the tree canopy with douglass fir, tanoak, and Pacific madrone being the other dominant species.
+Redwood can often comprise 15 to 50 percent of the tree canopy with douglas fir, tanoak, and Pacific madrone being the other dominant species.
 The understory vegetation is often a dense thicket of California huckleberry and tanoak.

-The specific soil types that dominate the proposed "Mendocino Ridge" viticultural area are identified by the petitioner as follows:
+The specific soil types that dominate the "Mendocino Ridge" viticultural area are identified as follows: